amphionspace/FlexiCodec/README.md

 ```
 Batched input is supported.

-## TTS
+## FlexiCodec-TTS
+Our code for Flexicodec-based AR TTS is available at `flexicodec/ar_tts/modeling_artts.py`.
+Our code for Flow matching-based NAR TTS is based on the code [here](https://github.com/jiaqili3/DualCodec/tree/main/dualcodec/model_tts/voicebox).

 ## Acknowledgements & Citation
 - Our codebase setup is based on [DualCodec](https://github.com/jiaqili3/DualCodec)

-If you find our work useful, you can cite as:
+If you find our work useful, please consider citing as:
 ```biblatex
 @article{li2025flexicodec,
   title={FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates},